GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

         Composer locations.
 Defaults to europe-west1

 -c, --cluster <CLUSTER>
         Cluster used to run the operations on.
-Defaults to oozie-o2a-2cpu
+Defaults to oozie-51

 -b, --bucket <BUCKET>
         Airflow Composer DAG bucket used.
-Defaults to europe-west1-o2a-integratio-f690ede2-bucket
+Defaults to bucket that is used by Composer.

--m, --master <MASTER>
-        Cluster master used to run most operations on.
-Defaults to <CLUSTER_NAME>-m

 -r, --region <REGION>
         GCP Region where the cluster is located.
 Defaults to europe-west3

--z, --zone <ZONE>
-        GCP Zone where the master is located.
-Defaults to europe-west3-c
+-v, --verbose
+        Add even more verbosity when running the script.

+Optional commands to execute:

+-S, --ssh-to-cluster-master
+        SSH to dataproc's cluster master.
+Arguments after -- are passed to gcloud ssh command as extra args.

 -A, --setup-autocomplete
         Sets up autocomplete for run-sys-tests
 ```

+### Running the tests subsequently

+The latest parameters used are stored and cached locally in .ENVIRONMENT_NAME files:

+    .COMPOSER_DAG_BUCKET
+    .COMPOSER_LOCATION
+    .COMPOSER_NAME
+    .DATAPROC_CLUSTER_NAME
+    .GCP_REGION
+    .LOCAL_APP_NAME
+    .PHASE

+### Phases of the tests
+The following phases are defined for the system tests:

+* prepare-configuration - prepares configuration based on passed dataproc/composer parameters
+* convert - converts the example application workflow to DAG and stores it in output/<APPLICATION> directory
+* prepare-dataproc - prepares dataproc cluster to execute both Composer and Oozie jobs.
+The preparation is:
+   * Local filesystem: /home/<USER>/o2a/<APPLICATION> directory contains application to be uploaded to HDFS
+   * Local filesystem: /home/<USER>/o2a/<APPLICATION>.properties file - generated properties used to run oozie job
+   * HDFS: /user/${user.name}/examples/apps/<APPLICATION> - the application stored in HDFS
+* prepare-composer - prepares common files that need to be sent to composer
+* test-composer - runs tests on Composer instance
+* test-oozie - runs tests on Oozie in Hadoop cluster

 # Running all example conversions